AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

 Jetsons are no longer supported.

 ## Software
-You will need Jetpack 5.1.1 or later.
+You will need JetPack 5.1.1 or later.

 ## Installation